ao333/IOTA-Visualizer/README.md

 	  keepAlive: 120
 	});
 	module.exports = connect;
-Notice: if you run mongoDb locally, maybe you do not need user and password.
+Notice: Put it in config folder both in server and in database. if you run mongoDb locally, maybe you do not need user and password.
 If you need user and password configuration for mongodb (remotely or set password locally), please uncomment authentication configures above.

 ### config_sour
 	let Source = "http://node.deviceproof.org";